piotrduszynski-besolve/ee-calculator-nestjs/README.md

 # test coverage
 $ npm run test:cov
 ```
+## Production deployment

+On production .env file should be created based on .test.env

 # Analyzes

 I spent in the meantime about 0,5h before starting the coding on the project analysis and did below notes.